This is a continuation of The History of The Far Hills Race Meeting post…..

 - 1882 – C.A.
 Hecksher elected Master of the Essex County Hunt 1882-1883

 - 1884 – .P.
 Thebaud elected Essex County Hunt Master from 1884-1888.
 Note: NYTimes documents Pellam Steeplechase listing many names you begin to se

 - 1887 – The Essex County Country Club reorganizes by introducing polo and moving kennels to Hutton Park (Now West Orange) Clubhouse in the Oranges of Essex County (Click image to enlarge).
 Edward Thebaud was Master (1887) and the organization was sometimes noted as the Essex County Hounds.

 - 1888 – J.H.
 Stewart elected Master from 1888-1890.
 Mr Thebaud is quoted in NY Times article as Master of the Hunt in a great recollections NY Times piece (October 11, 1888.

-- October 2, 1880 – Essex County Hounds had their first Fall Meet on the hills of North Belleville, NJ.
-Master of the Hounds John Stuart sent them off at 4:00pm Those who followed the dogs were John Farr, Jack Wilmerding, Charles A. Mumm, Douglas Robinson Jr, E.P.
+- October 2, 1880 – Essex County Hounds hold their first Fall Meet on the hills of North Belleville, NJ.
+Master of the Hounds John Stuart sent them off at 4:00pm.
+Those who followed the dogs were John Farr, Jack Wilmerding, Charles A. Mumm, Douglas Robinson Jr, E.P.
 Thebaud, John Dallas, George O’Reilly, Charles Phizer?
 C.A.
 Hecksher, and Harry S. Page.

 (NY Times October 3, 1889).